After a marathon coding session, we are now able to offer you a 'Trending Topics' section on both mobile and PC versions of the website.

 Secondly, any guy or girl WITHOUT a partner will have wanked themselves dry by this evening, all in all making Valentines Day a notoriously poor day for escorting.

-We’ll start off with the middle-ground and go straight into hacking.
+We’ll start off with the middle-ground and go straight into hosting hacking.

-We’re expecting even more shows on our 404 page in the next few days, as potential hackers try to access our admin account, but it will all be in vain.
+We’re expecting, even more, shows on our 404 pages in the next few days, as potential hackers try to access our admin account, but it will all be in vain.

-So what’s the best software to use for identifying hackers?
+So what’s the best software to use for identifying hosting hacking?

 SUCURI has a great reputation amongst various static and dynamic websites, and alerts can be set for if a hacker arrives.

-WORDFENCE is a solution for the WordPress CMS, and like with Sucuri, alerts can be set for any hacker infiltration.
+WORDFENCE is a solution for the WordPress CMS, and like with Sucuri, alerts can be set for any hosting hacking infiltration.

 Both of the above have premium versions that will get rid of any injected coding, but if you catch them within a few seconds, you can boot them out before they can do any damage.